Fetal Adrenal Protocol (FAP)

 Pregnancy Stress, Psychological Stress, Physiological Maternal-fetal Relations |

-- Fetal Adrenal Size [ Time Frame: 20 weeks gestational age ] [ Designated as safety issue: No ]The primary outcome variable is fetal adrenal size as measured by volume (ml) at 20 weeks gestational age.
+- Fetal Adrenal Size [ Time Frame: 20 to 22 weeks gestational age ]The primary outcome variable is fetal adrenal size as measured by volume (ml) between 20 weeks and 22 weeks gestational age.

-- Physiologic Arousal [ Time Frame: 15 to 17 weeks gestational age and 6 to 8 weeks postpartum ] [ Designated as safety issue: No ]The secondary outcomes are physiologic arousal based on the maternal response to the acoustic startle paradigm or TSST plus salivary cortisol at 15-17 weeks gestational age and 6-8 weeks postpartum.
+- Physiologic Arousal [ Time Frame: 15 to 21 weeks gestational age and 6 to 8 weeks postpartum ]The secondary outcomes are physiologic arousal based on the maternal response to the acoustic startle paradigm or TSST plus salivary cortisol at 15-17 weeks gestational age and 6-8 weeks postpartum.

-- Physiologic Arousal [ Time Frame: 6 months postpartum ] [ Designated as safety issue: No ]The secondary outcomes are physiologic arousal based on infant stress responses as measured by the infant behavioral assessment and salivary cortisol at 6 months postpartum.
+- Physiologic Arousal [ Time Frame: 6 months postpartum ]The secondary outcomes are physiologic arousal based on infant stress responses as measured by the infant behavioral assessment and salivary cortisol at 6 months postpartum.

 Biospecimen Retention: Samples Without DNA